 Plank the inside of the bulwark.
 To do this you will first need to remove the bulkhead horns.
 Use a razor saw blade to carefully cut through each horn.
 Once all horns have been removed use a sanding block to sand the false deck surface smooth.
 Also sand the inside of the bulwark to remove and glue residue.
 You may also need to use some wood filler to fill any undercut on the bulwark.
 Sand again after any filler used is dry.
 Using the teak planks P33 plank the inside of the bulwark on the three deck levels and across the inside of the transom.
 Use a contact adhesive to fix the planks in place.

-Deck Planking 9.4
+9.4 Deck Planking

 Mark with a pencil a line down the centre of each false deck.
-Identify the silver ash timber strips P34.
-This timber will be used to cover the false deck to simulate deck planking.
-Using the silver ash timber strips cut enough into 100mm length pieces to cover each deck.
-Use the jig Figure 2 to achieve this. bundle approximately 10 lengths at a time of these pieces together using "dog clips".
+Identify the silver ash timber strips P34.Using the silver ash strips cut enough into 100mm length pieces to cover each deck.
+Use the jig shown to achieve this. bundle approximately 10 lengths at a time of these pieces together using "dog clips".
 Run a dark soft pencil along the edge and end of the bundled planks.
 This will simulate tar caulking between the deck planks.
 Repeat this until all the deck planks are finished.
 Apply a thin film of PVA glue on some planks.
 Always be sure to remove any excess glue with a damp cloth.
 Lay these planks end-to-end along the right hand side of the centre line marked on the false deck for the full length of the deck.
 Note where the holes are for the masts and rudder post.